ethicalhackingplayground/pathbuster/README.md

 - [x] Implement **--filter-status** which will filter the status codes.
 - [x] Implement **--filter-body-size** which will filter the response sizes.
 - [x] Implement **--drop-after-fail** which will ignore requests with the same response code multiple times in a row.
+- [x] Fixed a ton performance issues and included directory bruteforcing at the end.
 ---

 ## Installation